-It should be noted that the DNA of descendants of the known Reeve family of Prince William County, Virginia is a different lineage than descendants of Isaac Reeves of Wilkes County.
+It should be noted that the DNA of descendants of the documented Reeve family of Prince William County, Virginia is a different lineage than descendants of Isaac Reeves of Wilkes County.
 DNA from the lines of George Reaves of Halifax VA and Asher Reaves of Halifax VA/Hawkins County TN/Greene County OH would be a great benefit to the research of these families.
-There are no participants in the Reeves DNA Project from those lines currently but a comparison of the DNA of those lineages to that of descendants of Peter Reeves, son of Isaac, could answer many questions.
+There are no participants in the Reeves DNA Project from those lines currently.

 The biography of Isaac Reeves' grandson John, son of James Reeves, published in A History of Morgan, Monroe & Brown County, 1884 by Charles Blanchard, Pg 333 gives the origin of the family as Ireland.
 If James Reeves was born in Ireland, he would have been a very young child when the family migrated since they are recorded in Mecklenburg County VA in 1764 but that is possible.
 James Reeves would have been born prior to 1763 based upon documents in Wilkes NC which he executed as an apparent adult in 1784.